 If the owner of an entry allowed it, you can choose to post a comment anonymously.
 This allows you to provide honest, even unpleasant feedback while making sure the user won't give you bad ratings in exchange (this rarely happens, but we understand some people prefer to be 100% safe).
-Note that anonymous comments can still be identified by administrators (though only by running database queries), to moderate any form of hateful, offensive or insulting comments.
+Note that anonymous comments can still be identified by administrators, to moderate any form of hateful, offensive or insulting comments.

 Anonymous comments do not count towards your karma.

 When entering the Solo or Team division, you can opt-out of certain rating categories.
 This is completely optional and depends on each game and your personal preference.

 People who opt out of a category still have to follow the same rules regarding third-party assets.

 The karma is a score attached to your game, calculated to decide what appears first in the search results.
 The more ratings & comments you give, the higher your score!
 The more ratings & comments you receive, the lower it gets.
 The goal is simply to help reward the people who are active during the ratings phase.

 If you are entering a competitive division, make sure to rate & comment enough games, or your entry might stay hidden in the results and you might not get enough ratings for an official ranking.

 Alakajam's karma uses a secret recipe transmitted from father to son since 50 generations!
 Its details are kept vague on purpose, but you might want to know that: